Princess Friederike Luise of Prussia

-Princess Friederike Luise of Prussia (Friederike Luise von Preußen) (29 August 1714 – 4 February 1784) was a daughter of Frederick William I of Prussia and Sophia Dorothea of Hanover and Margravine of Brandenburg-Ansbach.
+Princess Friederike Luise of Prussia (Friederike Luise von Preußen) (29 August 1714 – 4 February 1784) was the daughter of Frederick William I of Prussia and Sophia Dorothea of Hanover and Margravine of Brandenburg-Ansbach.

 Family

 As the sixth child and third daughter of Frederick William I, Friederike Luise was a sister of Frederick II of Prussia, Queen Louisa Ulrika of Sweden, and Philippine Charlotte, Duchess of Brunswick-Wolfenbüttel.

 Through her mother, she was a granddaughter of George I of Great Britain, who became King of Britain the year she was born and died when she was 13.
-This thus made her a niece of George II of Great Britain, who was the king from 1727 to 1760 and died at age 77 when she was 46,and a cousin of Frederick, Prince of Wales, Anne, Princess of Orange, and Queen Louise of Denmark and Norway.
+This thus made her a niece of George II of Great Britain, who was the king from 1727 to 1760 and died at age 77 when she was 46, and a cousin of Frederick, Prince of Wales, Anne, Princess of Orange, and Queen Louise of Denmark and Norway.

 Marriage and children

 On 30 May 1729 in Berlin, Friederike Luise married her Hohenzollern kinsman Karl Wilhelm Friedrich, Margrave of Brandenburg-Ansbach (12 May 1712 – 3 August 1757).
-They had two children :
+They had two sons: